My rating: 3 of 5 stars

 In the first of the six essays in On Photography (1977), I argued that while an event known through photographs certainly becomes more real than it would have been had one never seen the photographs, after repeated exposure it also becomes less real.
 As much as they create sympathy, I wrote, photographs shrivel sympathy.
 Is this true?
 I thought it was when I wrote it.
 I’m not so sure now.
 What is the evidence that photographs have a diminishing impact, that our culture of spectatorship neutralizes the moral force of photographs of atrocities?

 The grand utterances of the earlier book now seem inadequate to the complexities of experience.
-She meant, she essentially says, to criticize television, which dissipates attention; but still photography may still possess moral force because it encapsulates an event and focuses the viewer’s sight.
+She meant, she essentially says, to criticize television, which dissipates attention; but still photography may yet possess moral force, because it encapsulates an event and focuses the viewer’s sight.

 There isn’t going to be an ecology of images.
 No Committee of Guardians is going to ration horror, to keep fresh its ability to shock.
 And the horrors themselves are not going to abate.

 Overall the book, really just an extended essay, radiates good sense.
-Atrocity photos have always been faked, but war photographers are heroic witnesses; war is evil, but it’s not going away; the media may numb or propagandize us, but it may also inspire useful action; the world is unequal, but some good may still be done.
+Its messages: atrocity photos have always been faked, but war photographers are heroic witnesses; war is evil, but it’s not going away; the media may numb or propagandize us, but it may also inspire useful action; the world is unequal, but some good may still be done.

 Our sympathy proclaims our innocence as well as our impotence.
 To that extent, it can be (for all our good intentions) an impertinent—if not an inappropriate response.
 To set aside the sympathy we extend to others beset by war and murderous politics for a reflection on how our privileges are located on the same map as their suffering, and may—in ways we might prefer not to imagine—be linked to their suffering, as the wealth of some may imply the destitution of others, is a task for which the painful, stirring images supply only an initial spark.

-There will be photos, there will be no rational control of their production, and their chief good, she now asserts, is to make us think:
+There will be photos, there will be no rational control of their production, and their chief good, Sontag now asserts, is to make us think:

 It is felt that there is something morally wrong with the abstract of reality offered by photography; that one has no right to experience the suffering of others at a distance, denuded of its raw power; that we pay too high a human (or moral) price for those hitherto admired qualities of vision—the standing back from the aggressiveness of the world which frees us for observation and for elective attention.
 But this is only to describe the function of the mind itself.